trentsikute/globalchurch-schema/docs/church_id.md

 ## Comments

 * Primary key for the Church entity.
 Stable and non-reassignable.
-Used as the foreign key for ChurchWebsite, EnrichedData, and other related records.
+Used as the foreign key for ChurchWebsiteText, EnrichedData, and other related records.

 ## Identifier and Mapping Information